 Is the Mediterranean diet good for you?
 Absolutely.

-However, that doesn’t mean we should all rush to change our eating habits to eat an exact match of the Mediterranean diet.
+However, that doesn’t mean we should all rush to change our eating habits to match the Mediterranean diet.
 We all come from different cultures with our traditions and food preferences.

-The key insight from the Mediterranean diet is to generally eat more real food, more healthy fats, and lower your intake of highly-processed carbohydrates.
+The critical insight from the Mediterranean diet is to generally eat more real food, more healthy fats, and lower your intake of highly-processed carbohydrates like white bread.

 The Second Nature programme can help you achieve this, regardless of your cultural heritage and food preferences.

 Otherwise, keep reading for more information about the Mediterranean diet and its scientific evidence.

 What is the Mediterranean diet?

-Its origins lie in the countries from the Mediterranean region in southern Europe and the East, such as Italy, Spain, and Greece, where there was often a convergence of culture, trade, and agricultural processes.
+The origins of this dietary pattern lie in the countries from the Mediterranean sea region in southern Europe and the East, such as Italy, Spain, and Greece, where there was often a convergence of culture, trade, and agricultural processes.

-Whilst there’s no official definition of the Mediterranean diet, as all regions will have unique cuisines and their intakes of different foods and ingredients will vary, a few critical elements of the diets remain consistent across the region: high intakes of extra virgin olive oil (rich in monounsaturated fats), fresh fruit, vegetables, lentils, and whole grains, and moderate to low servings of fish (rich in omega-3 fatty acids), dairy, poultry, red wine, and red meat.
+Whilst there’s no official definition of the Mediterranean diet as an eating pattern, as all regions will have unique cuisines and their intakes of different foods and ingredients will vary, a few critical elements of the diets remain consistent across the region: high intakes of extra virgin olive oil (rich in monounsaturated fats), fresh fruit, vegetables, lentils, and whole grains, and moderate to low servings of fish (rich in omega-3 fatty acids), dairy, poultry, red wine, and red meat.